israel-dryer/ttkbootstrap/docs/gettingstarted/tutorial.md

 * `(INFO, OUTLINE)`

 !!! note "The recommended keyword separator is a dash"
-    If you choose not to use constants, it is recommended to separate the keywords using a dash when possible.
-Otherwise, it may sometimes be necessary or more convenient to use a `list` or `tuple`.
+    If using **strings** for keywords, it is recommended to separate the keywords using a dash when possible, as in the _first_ example above.

+    If using **constants**, and you are using more than one keyword, you will use a `list` or `tuple` as in the _last_ example above.